David Gray (snooker player): Career

 After winning the non-ranking 1998 Benson & Hedges Championship and following his World Championship performance in 2000, Gray was a consistent tournament quarter-finalist over the next eighteen months, but did not reach his first ranking final until the 2002 Scottish Open.
 In this tournament, Gray eliminated defending champion Peter Ebdon 6–3 in the semi-finals, having already taken out Stephen Hendry and John Higgins.
 Stephen Lee eventually defeated Gray in the final, 9–2.
 However, in the same tournament a year later, Gray again eliminated Higgins and Hendry en route to the final, and this time won the event, defeating newcomer (and another eventual world champion) Mark Selby 9–7.

-Although Gray was unable to qualify for the 2003 World Championship, his success at the 2003 Scottish Open (his only ranking tournament win) saw him break into the top 16 in the 2003/2004 world rankings, where he remained through 2005/2006.
+Although Gray did not qualify for the 2003 World Championship, his success at the 2003 Scottish Open (his only ranking tournament win) saw him break into the top 16 in the 2003/2004 world rankings, where he remained through 2005/2006.
 In the 2004 World Championship, he advanced to the quarter-finals, losing 13–9 to Graeme Dott.
 This performance helped him to his highest position of no. 12 in the 2004/2005 world rankings.

 On 28 November 2004 he reached his third ranking final in the UK Championship.
 He lost 10–1 to Stephen Maguire in the final.
 It was during this tournament that Gray scored his first maximum break – the 50th ever made in professional play – in the fifth frame of his last-32 match against Mark Selby (whom he had defeated in the 2003 Scottish Open final).
-His semi-final against Joe Perry was particularly memorable as Perry appeared to have won the match 9–7 by potting a colour leaving Gray requiring a snooker, but Perry himself was snookered on the next red, failed to hit it, and did not score another point as Gray cleared the table then hit a 139 total clearance in the deciding frame.
+In his semi-final against Joe Perry, Perry appeared to have won the match 9–7 by potting a colour leaving Gray requiring a snooker, but Perry himself was snookered on the next red, failed to hit it, and did not score another point as Gray cleared the table then hit a 139 total clearance in the deciding frame.